4 trouble spots in your business (and how to fix them)

 Do you know the profit margin for each of your products or services?
 Analyzing each one separately can be an eye opener and may reveal problems that you hadn’t noticed.
 Products that aren’t doing well may be dragging down your bottom line and cash flow, as well as diverting management focus from higher margin products.

 Instead of just chasing more sales, chase profitable sales.
 Dumping losing products will likely speed up inventory turnover, freeing up cash and floor space so that you can generate more returns.

 If any of the trouble spots sound familiar, you should take action as soon as possible.
 Don’t hesitate to consult outside experts for advice.

-You can also consult our free eBooks.
-In Master Your Cash Flow: A Guide for Entrepreneurs you’ll discover proven ways to better manage your finances.
+You can also consult our free guides.
+In Taking Control of Your Cash Flow: A Guide for Entrepreneurs you’ll discover proven ways to better manage your finances.
 In Create a Leaner More Profitable Business: A Guide for Entrepreneurs, you’ll learn more about operational efficiency.